 In whatever you do, you want to be the leading expert.
 Experts don’t fumble or make errors (of course we know this isn’t true.
 Rather experts correct their errors and take precautions to come across with an air of professionalism).

 The last time you saw a typo, whether it was in a novel, newspaper, brochure or some other form of media, you probably immediately felt a bit distracted and less trusting of the source.
 You’re not the only one — everyone feels the same way.
 Don’t lose credibility amongst your audience over carelessness.

-As mentioned, clear, error-free work allows you to build a trustworthy reputation and loyal audience.
+As mentioned, clear, error-free work allows you to build a trustworthy reputation and a loyal audience.
 Your reputation is one of those snowballing factors that affect every aspect of your brand, and it’s not the place to allow for any missteps.
-Especially not ones that could have been prevented if you’d just double-checked to make sure you were using the correct there/their/they’re or fact checked.
+Especially not ones that could have been prevented if you’d just double-checked to make sure you were using the correct there/their/they’re or fact-checked.